Holden Clough Safeguarding Statement

 If a member of staff has concerns which relate to the actions or behaviour of another member of staff we have policies in place for whistleblowing (which can be found in the policies section on the website.)

 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

 Our Designated Safeguarding Leads are Miss Joanne Hartley (Deputy Headteacher) and Mr Faik Kordemir (Headteacher)

-On 6th November 2017 school is implementing a new project that will run jointly between schools and Greater Manchester Police.
-This project is called Operation Encompass.
-It aims to support children who are affected by domestic violence by ensuring that their school is informed.
+This project aims to support children who are affected by domestic violence by ensuring that their school is informed.
 This allows the school to support the children.
 If you have any other questions about this project, please do not hesitate to contact the school.

 Let's talk PANTS - With the help of our friendly dinosaur Pantosaurus, talking PANTS is a simple way to teach your child how to stay safe from abuse.